The Cost of Addiction vs. The Cost of Rehab and Recovery

-Public insurance like Medicare and Medicaid can help pay for addiction treatment if care is provided at approved facilities and services fall under Parts A or B. Private insurance plans, like Blue Cross Blue Shield, Aetna and others readily cover at least some level of treatment at private facilities.
+Public insurance like Medicare and Medicaid can help pay for addiction treatment if care is provided at approved facilities and services fall under Parts A or B. Private insurance plans, like Blue Cross Blue Shield, Aetna, and others readily cover at least some level of treatment at private facilities.
 Recovery Unplugged is in-network with most major insurance providers to make addiction treatment more accessible to you or your loved one.
-Using insurance to pay for addiction treatment is one of the most common ways to offset costs of care.
+Using insurance to pay for addiction treatment is one of the most common ways to offset the costs of care.

 Whatever drugs have cost you or your loved one, it’s time to start taking it back.
-While a one-time investment in treatment can seem overwhelming, it is nothing to compared to the physical, psychological and financial damage you’re bound to experience if you keep using without getting help.
-Recovery Unplugged is standing by 24-7 to help you or your loved one start fighting back against addiction while the making the cost of treatment as easy to manage as possible.
+While a one-time investment in treatment can seem overwhelming, it is nothing to compare to the physical, psychological, and financial damage you’re bound to experience if you keep using without getting help.
+Recovery Unplugged is standing by 24-7 to help you or your loved one start fighting back against addiction while making the cost of treatment as easy to manage as possible.
 We offer multiple locations throughout the country, work with most major insurance organizations and offer different levels of care to help you get the kind of care you need without paying for what you don’t.

 The cost of addiction treatment is nothing compared to the everyday cost of drugs and the ongoing price of prolonged and untreated substance abuse.
 You or your loved one can start reclaiming your physical, emotional, and financial health by entering treatment now.
 The same way you built up your financial health is how you can get it all back: one step at a time.
 Recovery Unplugged is standing by now to offer a full insurance verification and give you a clear idea of how much treatment will be.
 Call now to begin your journey back from addiction.